High-speed rail: Switzerland

 High-speed north–south freight lines in Switzerland are under construction, avoiding slow mountainous truck traffic, and lowering labour costs.
 The new lines, in particular the Gotthard Base Tunnel, are built for 250 km/h.
 But the short high-speed parts and the mix with freight will lower the average speeds.
 The limited size of the country gives fairly short domestic travel times anyway.
 Switzerland is investing money in lines on French and German soil to enable better access to the high-speed rail networks of those countries from Switzerland.

 Turkey

 The Turkish State Railways started building high-speed rail lines in 2003.
 The first section of the line, between Ankara and Eskişehir, was inaugurated on 13 March 2009.
 It is a part of the 533 km Istanbul to Ankara high-speed rail line.
 A subsidiary of Turkish State Railways, Yüksek Hızlı Tren is the sole commercial operator of high-speed trains in Turkey.

-The construction of three separate high-speed lines from Ankara to Istanbul, Konya and Sivas, as well as taking an Ankara–İzmir line to the launch stage, form part of the Turkish Ministry of Transport's strategic aims and targets.
+Currently, high-speed lines from Ankara to Eskişehir, Istanbul, Konya and Sivas are in operation whilst Ankara to İzmir, Edirne, Erzincan and Samsun lines are in construction to form the Turkish Ministry of Transport's strategic aims and targets.